Skip to main content

 NCC & DCC

-KAHRAMAA is monitoring and managing electricity transmission and distribution networks around the clock, through three control centers:
+KAHRAMAA is monitoring and managing electricity transmission and distribution networks around the clock, through four control centers:

-1. National Control Center (NCC); to supervise and control for transmission network of 400 KV & 220 KV along with all power stations and coordination with GCCIA control Center.
+1. National Control Center (NCC); to supervise and control the transmission network of 400 KV & 220 KV along with all power stations and coordination with GCCIA control Center.

-2. Doha Grid Control Center (DGCC); to supervise and control for transmission network of 132, 66, 33 KV.
+2. Doha Grid Control Center (DGCC); to supervise and control the transmission network of 132, 66, 33 KV.

-3. Distribution Control Center (DCC); to supervise and control for distribution network of 22, 11 KV.
+3. Two Distribution Control Center (DCC); to supervise and control the distribution network of 22, 11, 33 KV.

 In addition, there are two emergency control centers to ensure continuity of work in emergency situations.
 Work is also currently underway to establish a new control center for distribution to meet the massive expansion witnessed by the distribution network.